SpaceMonkey-MH/GogolJump/README.md

 however, though it is a finished project, there lack functionnalities for it to be a truly complete game.

-The current build uses Godot 4.1.1.stable.
+You can download the game for free on https://spacemonkey-mh.itch.io/gogol-jump The current build uses Godot 4.1.1.stable.